Irish company installs pitch for World Cup final

 Luzhniki Stadium will host the opening game, a semi-final, as well as the final itself

-Manchester United’s Cristiano Ronaldo jumps above the Chelsea defence to score during the 2008 UEFA Champions League final at the Luzhniki stadium.
-Photgraph: Dylan Martinez / REUTERS
+The Luzhniki Stadium in Moscow, where Irish company SIS has installed the pitch for the much-anticipated 2018 Fifa World Cup Final in Russia.

-Irish-owned global pitch specialist SIS Pitches has installed the pitch for this summer’s World Cup final in Russia.
+Irish-owned SIS Pitches has installed the pitch for this summer’s Fifa World Cup final in Russia.

 SIS Pitches was selected to design, construct and install six of the 12 pitches to be used at the tournament, including at the Luzhniki Stadium in Moscow.

-The Luzhniki Stadium will host the opening game, the opening ceremony, a semi-final as well as the World Cup final itself.
+The stadium will host the opening game, the opening ceremony, a semi-final as well as the World Cup final itself.
 It will be the first time that a World Cup final has been played on anything but all-natural grass.

 SIS Pitches was set up in 2001 by chief executive George Mullan, who directs the company from Sligo.

-The company, which uses a “sophisticated reinforced natural turf system” called SISGrass, as well as its “revolutionary aeration technology”, said the Luzhniki Stadium will have the “most technologically advanced” pitch in World Cup history.
+It uses a “sophisticated reinforced natural turf system” called SISGrass, as well as its “revolutionary aeration technology”.
+The company said the Luzhniki Stadium would have the “most technologically advanced” pitch in World Cup history.

 Mr Mullan said the pitches would be resilient in all conditions.